sinclairzx81/typebox/readme.md

                                                // }
 ```

-It can be helpful to organize shared referenced types under a common namespace.
+It can sometimes be helpful to organize shared referenced types under a common namespace.
 The `Type.Namespace(...)` function can be used to create a shared definition container for related types.
 The following creates a `Math3D` container and a `Vertex` structure that references types in the container.

 ```typescript
 const Math3D = Type.Namespace({                 //  const Math3D = {